 The use of social media to keep family and friends up-to-date with regards members' officiating activities is something that we value and are keen to support.
 We recognize that use of social media is popular amongst our community of officials, however, it is also important to acknowledge the potential risks.
-As such, we have written an ABTO Social Media Guidelines document, which can be found in the Official Hub here.
+As such, we have written an ABTO Social Media Policy document, which can be found on the officials area of the LTA website (in the 'Downloads and Resources' > 'ABTO Management Committee Responsibility Areas' > 'Website and Social Media' section).

-These guidelines are intended to help ABTO members make appropriate decisions about the safe, effective and professional use of social media, particularly in relation to officiating matters and activities.
+The policy is intended to help ABTO members make appropriate decisions about the safe, effective and professional use of social media, particularly in relation to officiating matters and activities.
 It also governs the use of social media in relation to non-officiating matters when a member clearly identifies their relationship with ABTO and/or the LTA through their social media activities.

-The guidelines apply to all ABTO members and cover officials of all grades working at all levels of tournament.
-The guidelines also provide specific social media guidance in relation to The Championships, Wimbledon.
+The policy applies to all ABTO members and covers officials of all grades working at all levels of tournament.
+The policy also provides specific social media guidance in relation to The Championships, Wimbledon.

-All members are expected to comply with these guidelines at all times, so it is important that you familiarize yourself with them before becoming active on social media.
+All members are expected to comply with this policy at all times, so it is important that you familiarize yourself with the policy before becoming active on social media.